-Lisa M. Raymond, P.C. is a family law and divorce attorney as well as a mediator in West Bridgewater, Massachusetts.
-She is committed to serving her clients' needs with integrity, efficiency, and compassion.
+Lisa M. Raymond, P.C. is a Divorce and Family Law Firm as well as a Mediation Practice in West Bridgewater, Massachusetts.
+Attorney Raymond is committed to serving her client’s needs with integrity, efficiency, and compassion.

-For over 25 years Attorney Raymond has represented Husband, Wives, Mothers, Fathers and even Grandparents in all matters in the Probate and Family Court.
+For over 30 years Attorney Raymond has represented Husbands, Wives, Mothers, Fathers, children and even Grandparents in all matters in the Probate and Family Court.
 When complete agreement cannot be reached, Attorney Raymond prepares and presents Motions for Temporary Court Orders regarding custody, parenting time, child support, alimony, payment of mortgage and other household expenses.
 She advocates at Pre-Trial Conferences and litigates trials in the Probate Courts in Plymouth County (Brockton and Plymouth), Bristol County (Taunton, Fall River and New Bedford) and Norfolk County (Canton).

 Attorney Raymond will personally handle each case from inception to conclusion.
 Each client is assured that Attorney Raymond will make every effort to amicably resolve his or her case.

 Limited Assistance Representation is available for clients with limited funds.
 In such matters Attorney Raymond can provide limited services (i.e. provide advice and draft paperwork but not appear in court or appear in court for only one stage of your case).

 At your initial consultation, it is helpful to bring a copy of your most recent paystub, spouse’s paystub, W-2’s and 1099s.
 When possible, up to date information on the current values of bank accounts, retirement accounts, and other assets as well as mortgage balance, credit card balances and other debt is also useful.

 If you plan to initiate an action against your spouse, bring a certified marriage certificate, as well.
 The filing of paternity actions requires a long-form birth certificate for each child.